keptn/keptn.github.io/content/docs/0.6.0/usecases/deployments-with-argo/index.md

 Next, we will deploy a slow version of the carts service, which contains an artificial slowdown of 2 second in each request.
 This version must should not pass the quality gate and, hence, should not be promoted to serve real-user traffic.

-1. In your Git reposititory containing the Argo resources, go to the folder `carts/argo/carts` and open the `values.yaml` file.
+1. In your Git repository containing the Argo resources, go to the folder `carts/argo/carts` and open the `values.yaml` file.

 1. Edit the `tag` from `0.11.1` to `0.11.2`.